 The comprehension made her gasp.
 Ma hated complaints.
 Maybe her silence really was because of Ma, and not because she was born defective and pathetic.
 Ma had always seemed to hate her.
 Not just her, but also Glitzy, the tiny baby, her sister.

 YOU ARE READING

 The only law is popular opinion.
 The Majority has evaluated Thomas's mind, and unlike everyone on Earth, they don't dismiss him as a disabled child.
-They trivialize his debilitating neuromuscular disease.
-They don't care that he was raised by savage...
+They don't care about his debilitating neuromuscular disease, or that he was raised by savage humans...